esynr3z/corsair/README.md

 * You will get:
   * Register map HDL code
-  * Bridge to some standart interface (e.g. AXI-Lite)
+  * Bridge to some standart interface (e.g. AXI-Lite, depends on configuration)
+  * Document, describing the map

 For more details about ways the tool can be used and how it works please refer the documentation at [Read the docs](https://corsair.readthedocs.io).